hphelion/documentation/CarrierGrade/InstallVirtual/carrier-grade-install-hlm.md

 </script>

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Installing an HLM Node on a KVM Server
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Installing an HLM Node on a KVM Server

 <!-- From https://wiki.hpcloud.net/display/HCG/HLM+Node+install+on+a+KVM+Server+for+VM+Node+provisioning -->